penpot/penpot-docs/technical-guide/developer/frontend.md

 page.getByLabel("Password");
 ```

-If we need to locate a text with no specific role, we can use the `getByText` method:
+If we need to locate a text with no specific role, we can use the <code class="language-js">getByText</code> method:

 ```js
 page.getByText("Penpot is the free open-");
 ```

 To locate the rest of the elements we continue exploring the list of queries according to the order of priority.
-If none of the above options match the item, we resort to `getByTestId` as a last resort.
+If none of the above options match the item, we resort to <code class="language-js">getByTestId</code> as a last resort.

 #### Assertions

-Assertions use Playwright's `expect` method.
+Assertions use Playwright's <code class="language-js">expect</code> method.
 Here are some tips for writing your assertions:

 - **Keep assertions clear and concise:** Each assertion should verify a single expected behavior or outcome.
 Avoid combining multiple assertions into a single line, to maintain clarity and readability.